cuvva/terms/terms.md

 ## 5. Your Responsibility for Accurate information

 In the case of all insurance, the validity of cover and the amount you pay depends on the information you provide. **It's your responsibility to provide complete and accurate information to us and the Insurer at all times**, including when you purchase your Product.
-It's important that all statements you make are complete, true and accurate.
+It's important that all statements you make and all questions you answer are complete, true and accurate.

-You must notify us of anything which may affect the Product, insurance policy or quote, such as motoring convictions, criminal convictions or any vehicle modifications.
+You must notify us of anything which may affect the Product, insurance policy or quote.
+For Short-term, this could be things like motoring convictions, criminal convictions or any vehicle modifications.
+For travel, this could be any health issues, or anything you're aware of which may mean you won't be able to make the trip.

 You can update your details yourself or speak with us in the app, by e-mail, or in writing.
 All communications are recorded - see our Privacy Notice for more information.